 Bradycardia (Slow Heart Rate)

-Pacemaker therapy is the most common way to treat bradycardia.
-A pacemaker helps restore the heart's rhythm.
-By sending tiny electrical signals to the heart to increase the heart rate, a pacemaker can relieve the symptoms of bradycardia.
+If you have a condition called bradycardia, otherwise known as a slow heartbeat, you and your doctor may decide an implantable heart device called a pacemaker is the right option for you.
+A pacemaker helps restore the heart's rhythm, by sending tiny electrical signals to the heart to increase the heart rate, which relieves the symptoms of bradycardia.